 Note: In the context of this article, “hoarding” is often (unfortunately) misconstrued by the mainstream.
 Whereas common sense preparedness by stocking up with extra food is perfectly reasonable.
 Such as a deep food pantry, food storage beyond just a few weeks.
-Extra consumable supplies that you’ve stored, things like that… Common sense preparedness.
+Extra consumable supplies that you’ve stored, things like that… Practical common sense preparedness.

 So here we go…